ste7anste7an/micropup/library/README.md

 ## MicroBlocks
 Load `micropup.ubl` as a library in MicroBlocks.
 You can drag and drop this library in the MicroBlocks IDE.

-The library 'lmsesp' contains some LMS-ESP32 specific defined functions.
+The library `lmsesp.ubl` contains some LMS-ESP32 specific defined functions.

 ## Pybricks
 ### micropup.py